God Street Wine: 2019: Summer tour and new album, This Fine Town

-On April 3, 2019, announced via their Facebook page that they will participate in moe.down, a festival in Upstate New York organized by their contemporary's moe.
+On April 3, 2019, announced via their Facebook page that they will participate in moe.down, a festival in Upstate New York organized by their contemporaries, moe.
 This will mark God Street Wine's first appearance at this festival.
 Lo Faber previously played the festival in with the Lo Faber Band days before the first God Street Wine reunion. moe. has been hosting this festival since 2000.

 On April 16, 2019, God Street Wine announced via social media and their website that they will play seven shows in the summer of 2019, in addition to their previously announced appearance at moe.down.
-Asbury Park, NJ, Richmond VA, Fairfield, Ct, and Hampton, NH are cities the band has not yet visited since reforming in 2009.

-One June 4, 2019, God Street Wine announced a new album This Fine Town and made it immediately available via all major online music streaming and download services.
+On June 4, 2019, God Street Wine announced a new album This Fine Town and made it immediately available via all major online music streaming and download services.
 God Street Wine also announced that a limited edition, signed, physical copies of This Fine Town would also be for sale on their summer tour.
 The album was composed of eight tracks.
 Several had long been live staples that had never been recorded in the studio.
 Some were chestnuts from their earliest days that had not been played often in recent times.
 This marked their first new album length release of original material since 2000.

-On June 13, 2019, God Street Wine announced the addition of a ninth date to their 2019 "Birds and Bees" Summer Tour.
-Max Verna and Tom Pirozzi from Ominous Seapods will fill in for Dan Pifer and Aaron Maxwell, and Pirozzi will fill in for Pifer during August and September.
-Jason Crosby will appear in the last four shows of Summer Tour.

 On July 23, 2021, Lo Faber played a set of God Street Wine songs at The Gathering at Chaffee's Music Festival in Girard, PA.
 His backing band for the set was Eric Brewer and Friends, a jam band from Erie, PA.